jbyuki/one-small-step-for-vimkind/README.md

 ## Quickstart

-* Launch the server in the debuggee using `require"step-for-vimkind".launch()`
+* Launch the server in the debuggee using `require"osv".launch()`
 * Open another Neovim instance with the source file
 * Place breakpoint
 * Connect using the DAP client
 * Run your script/plugin in the debuggee

-See [step-for-vimkind.txt](https://github.com/jbyuki/lua-debug.nvim/blob/main/doc/step-for-vimkind.txt) for more detailed instructions.
+See [osv.txt](https://github.com/jbyuki/lua-debug.nvim/blob/main/doc/osv.txt) for more detailed instructions.

 ## Status